yhz61010/android/lib-image/README.md

-Generate so file with jni file In Android Studio, just build project, you will get so files.
+## Generate `so` files with jni file

+In Android Studio, just build project, you will get `so` files.
 Or execute the following command under `/Users/yhz61010/AndroidStudioProjects/LeoAndroidBaseUtilProject-Kotlin/lib-image` folder:

 ```shell
 % ndk-build